-Born in Casablanca and raised in Tel Aviv, Israel, Alber Elbaz is a fashion designer and artistic director of the French fashion house Lanvin.
+Born in Casablanca and raised in Tel Aviv, Israel, Alber Elbaz is a fashion designer and formerly artistic director of the French fashion house Lanvin for 14 years.

 Elbaz studied fashion design in Israel, moving to New York in the late eighties to work with designer Geoffrey Beene.
 In 1996 he returned to Europe to take up the position of head designer at Guy Laroche.
 Then in 1998 he was personally selected by Yves Saint Laurent to succeed him as designer of the Rive Gauche ready-to-wear line.